-Figure 34: Undergraduate Curriculum Guidelines from ACM
+Figure 34: ACM Undergraduate Curriculum Guidelines

-The foundation of the Computer Engineering guideline, proposed by ACM, is based on definition of body of knowledge from which an institution can develop or modify a curriculum to fit its needs.
+The foundation of the Computer Engineering guideline, proposed by the ACM, is based on the definition of body of knowledge from which an institution can develop or modify a curriculum to fit its needs.

 The Computer Engineering body of knowledge has a three-level hierarchical structure (Figure 35).
 The body of knowledge contains knowledge areas that are applicable to all computer engineering programs.
 The twelve knowledge areas form the Computer Engineering body of knowledge.
 Each knowledge area comprises a thematic scope and a set of knowledge units.
 A set of learning outcomes defines each knowledge unit.
-Learning outcomes determines what students should learn from each knowledge unit.
-In Computer Engineering outcome is associated with each knowledge unit.
+The learning outcomes determine what students should learn from each knowledge unit.
+In the Computer Engineering guideline, the learning outcome is associated with each knowledge unit.

 The Computer Engineering guideline identifies some knowledge units as core and other as supplementary.
-The core knowledge units should appear in every implemented curriculum while the supplementary knowledge units provide additional knowledge and they are selective.
+The core knowledge units should appear in every implemented curriculum while the supplementary knowledge units provide additional knowledge, and they are selective.
 The set of requirements defined in the guidelines are defined as minimal.
 The teams for study program preparation at the particular universities will still have the freedom to act independently to meet the goals of a specific program and institution.

-In order to produce a competent computer engineer, the additional technical areas, mathematics, science, and general studies should be incorporated into study program.
+In order to produce a competent computer engineer, the additional technical areas, mathematics, science, and general studies should be incorporated into the study program.

-The Computer Engineering study program distinguishes three-year and four-year study model.
+The Computer Engineering study program distinguishes a three-year and a four-year study model.
 This results in a different scope and distribution of content from mathematics, science and units defined within the Knowledge Areas.
-Computer Engineering from ACM presents a sample curricula illustrating possible implementations of degree programs each satisfying the required specifications of the body of knowledge.
+Computer Engineering from ACM presents a sample curriculum illustrating possible implementations of degree programs each satisfying the required specifications of the body of knowledge.
 The document contains both three- and four-year programs.